 Sam survived, and although he didn’t recover from paralysis, flourished in all other respects.
 Neil and Kazumi quit their jobs to devote their time looking after Sam and raising money for his care.
 The local community pitched in too: one of the things they did was take photographs of themselves from all over the world holding cards saying ‘Hi Sam!’ which Sam enjoyed immensely.
 Later the local government agreed to pay the costs of Sam’s medical care.
 Neil and Kazumi continued their work, now directed towards raising awareness of spinal injuries.
 Sadly, the story doesn’t end there.

 Beachy Head is a notorious suicide blackspot, so much so a chaplaincy has been set up expressly to patrol the cliffs and counsel those contemplating whether to jump.
-Despite this, no one saw two figures wearing rucksacks who leapt to their deaths.
+Despite this, no one saw two figures wearing rucksacks who leapt to their deaths late at night.
 The bodies were discovered the following morning.
 They were Neil and Kazumi Puttick.
 Sam’s body was in one their rucksacks; the other contained his toys.

 The ‘problem of evil’ can mean many different things.
 It could be a moral problem: ‘What should we do to stop the evil things in the world?’
 It could be a motive for existential crisis: ‘How can we bear to live in a world with so much that is evil?’
 It could be an obstacle to religious faith: ‘How can I love a God that lets these evil things occur?’
 The sort of ‘problem’ I want to talk about is really an argument, that starts from the existence of evil, and ends up concluding that there is no God.
 Awful stories like the Putticks’ are meant to demonstrate we do not live under the watchful benevolence of God, but rather in one of blind, pitiless indifference to our wellbeing.
 Continue reading